Worksheets

 Unhiding Multiple Worksheets

-You can hide a bunch of worksheets at the same time, but Excel makes it impossible to unhide a bunch at once.
-You can, however, create your own method for unhiding a group of worksheets all at one time.
+You can hide a bunch of worksheets at the same time, but Excel makes it much more difficult (depending on your version of Excel) to unhide a bunch at once.
+This tip provides ways you can unhide multiple worksheets regardless of the version of Excel you are using.

 Using Very Long Worksheet Tab Names